 Doing this may also prevent identity theft.

 - Get hold of their passwords if you can.
-Log into their accounts and close them.
+Log in to their accounts and close them.

 - If you don’t have the passwords but have access to their email account, then click on “lost password” and reset it.

 - If you don’t have the passwords and don’t have access to their email, then contact the network or company via their help system.
 It will help if you have a URL/address of their profile and/or their usernames.
 Inform them of the member’s passing, your relationship to the person, and request that their account be closed.
-Some will require you to provide some information so, be prepared.
+Some will require you to provide some information, so be prepared.

 Below are some of the social media network links to forms or instructions on how to close or memorialize their accounts.